 Well, that's partly true.
 How and what we eat, coupled with lack of exercise can lead to being overweight.
 Let me spell it out.
-Where do you think that children learn and develop their eating habits?
+Where do you think that children learn and develop their eating and exercise habits?

 If I were raising children today, I would do the following:

 - I would "NEVER" use food as a reward or to comfort.
 Using food as a reward or for comfort is probably, I think, the biggest reason for weight problems.
 Many of my overweight friends, I do have a few friends, eat when they get upset or stressed.
 They even say it helps them to relax.
 I find exercise does it for me and I've met a lot of people that say exercise does it for them.